 With the ever-changing HIPAA laws, your mobile device may seem more like that imaginary albatross than the simple, social tool the telephone was originally meant to be.

-In the medical field, nearly all social communications on the phone represent major threats.
+In the mental and allied health fields, nearly all social communications on the phone represent major threats.

 1. Email threats – Since your business email connects directly to your phone, sensitive patient information is openly available.
 It’s simple that if you’re checking your phone in public, outsiders may be able to view the files you’re looking at on your mobile device.
 This can be solved with a simple privacy screen.
 Not only will it prevent your phone from cracking, but it will limit any strangers from viewing information that may compromise your practice.